tomstorey/m68k_bare_metal/README.md

 The linker script also generates an interrupt and exception vector table (IVT), and this will be located through addresses 0x8-0x3FF (8-1023) in the ROM.
 Each entry in the IVT is a long word which points to an address where the code that handles that exception or interrupt is located.
 When an interrupt or execption occurrs, the processor reads the corresponding IVT entry and then jumps to the address contained within.

 All of the documented exception vectors are pre-configured in the linker script, but if you need to add more, e.g. for your UARTs and other devices, then they can be defined manually in the linker script.
-See the documentation included within for an example of how to do that.
+See the documentation included within the linker script for an example of how to do that.

 Note that while the ROM does not have to always exist from address 0, it will need to exist there initially as the m68k needs to read the SSP and initial PC values starting from address 0.
 If you require RAM to be located at address 0 in your system, you will need to implement circuitry or some other means to switch the ROM to a higher address after some number of bytes are read, or after accessing a certain memory address or region.
 You will also then need to ensure that address range 0x8-0x3FF in RAM is populated with the IVT required for your system - this could either be copied from the ROM, or initialised through software.